 And some are loaves and some so nearly balls

 We have to use a spell to make them balance.

-I hope you give the whole poem a careful read and view rocks, stones, and boulders anew!
+I hope you give the whole poem a careful read and view the rocks, stones, and boulders in your garden anew!